im95able/Str2D/README.md

 # Implementation
 Segmented vector is not a difficult structure to imagine.
 In it, an `std::vector` is used as an index which holds pointers to segments of memory, which are used to hold data.
 The capacity of every segment is constant; the size on the other hand can vary.
-Each segments holds at least half the capacity(limit) elements on it; except the first one, which can hold as many(less than capacity) or as little(more than 0) as it needs.
+Each segment holds at least half the capacity('limit') elements on it; except the first one, which can hold as many(less than capacity) or as little(more than 0) as it needs.

-If an element is inserted into a segment which isn't at full capacity or an element is erased from a segment which hold more than 'limit' elements, all actions are confined to that segment(which makes our structure vary cache friendly).
+If an element is inserted into a segment which isn't at full capacity or an element is erased from a segment which holds more than 'limit' elements, all actions are confined to that segment(which makes our structure vary cache friendly).

-If an element is inserted into a segment which is at full capacity or an element is erased from a segment with exactly 'limit' elements, either some rebalancing to neighbouring segments or an allocation of new segments has to occur.
+If an element is inserted into a segment which is at full capacity or an element is erased from a segment with exactly 'limit' elements, either some rebalancing to neighbouring segments or an allocation of new segments have to occur.

 # Usage